-Anyone seeking employment can contact Global Vocational Services - they offer free employment services to all unemployed, underemployed or employment threatened individuals.
+Anyone seeking employment can contact the WorkBC Employment Service Centre in Ladysmith.
+They offer free employment services to all unemployed, underemployed or employment threatened individuals.

 Some of their core services include job postings, computer/Internet access, resource information, one-on-one assistance with returning to work or training and workshops on computer basics, job search and resumes, career assessments and decision making, entrepreneurial exploration and trades and technology information.
 Visit their website at www.gvsjobs.com, or call 250.924.2884.